myfatenine/Gamma-attenuation-calculator/README.md

 ## Data File

-`data.csv` contains the fitted attenuation coefficient parameters used by the calculator.
-Desktop builds copy this file next to the executable.
-Android builds embed it through `resources.qrc`, so the APK does not need an external data file.
+`data.csv` contains the fitted attenuation coefficient parameters used by the original calculator modes. `NISTElementsGammaAttenuation.db` contains the NIST material attenuation tables used by the NIST tab.
+Android builds embed both files through `resources.qrc`, so the APK does not need external data files.

+## Updating The NIST Database

+The NIST tab reads `NISTElementsGammaAttenuation.db`, which is bundled as a Qt resource through `resources.qrc`.
+To update the NIST attenuation data:

+1. Replace `NISTElementsGammaAttenuation.db` in the source directory with the updated SQLite database.
+2. Keep the table layout compatible with the current reader:
+   - `elements`: must contain `atom_number`, `name`, `symbol`, and `density`.
+   - `materials`: must contain `name` and `density`.
+   - Each element or material table must contain `energy` in MeV and `attencoeff` in `cm^2/g`.
+3. Rebuild the desktop executable or Android APK.

+On Android, the embedded database is copied to the application data directory before opening.
+At startup, the app compares the embedded database with the copied database and refreshes the copied file automatically when the bundled database changes.

 ## Source Layout